thelvp/typescript-accident-counter/README.md

 # A Simple Counter

-A silly little application for Steve's Redux Toolkit Course.
+This is an application made by doing Steve's React and TypeScript course on Frontend Masters.